mkudija/mkudija.github.io/reading/notes/2021-03-21-Why We Drive.md

 - artistic hatred of the past, as expressed in pleasure at the destruction of old cars or the burning of Notre Dame (81)
 - Michael Oakeshott’s view of conservatism as “affection for the present” and what actually exists (82), cf “On Being Conservative”, *Rationalism in Politics*

 ## The Diminishing Returns of Idiot-Proofing as a Design Principle
 - this chapter: look at both safety improvements and the changes in driver behavior as a result, which aren’t always improvements (98)
 - analysis of misleading Tesla claims about auto-steer safety and debunking by Whitfield and *Ars Technica* (98+)
-- Peltzman: we tend to change our driving behavior (risk/reward tradeoff) in response to the introduction of new safety devices (90)
+- Peltzman: we tend to change our driving behavior (risk/reward trade off) in response to the introduction of new safety devices (90)
   - “getting anything done in this world involves risk, and we accept this” (99)
 - “automation’s underlying assumption of our incompetence becomes progressively self-fulfilling” (98)
 - *The Design of Everyday Things* by Don Norman (98)
 - *The Glass Cage* by Nicholas Carr
 - human intelligence and machine intelligence have a hard time *sharing* control (104)

 ## Feeling the Road
 - test drove a new car in which “mechanical realities must pass through electronic filters” (110)